Großer Eyberg

 The Großer Eyberg is a 513 m hill in the southern Palatine Forest in Germany.
-It lies in the county of Südwestpfalz in the borough of Dahn in an area known as the Dahner Felsenland, a part of the Wasgau, a region which comprises the southern part of the Palatine Forest and the northern part of the Vosges Mountains.
+It lies in the county of Südwestpfalz in the borough of Dahn in an area known as the Dahner Felsenland, a part of the Wasgau.
+This region which comprises the southern part of the Palatine Forest and the northern part of the Vosges Mountains.
 It is the highest hill in the western Wasgau.

-At the summit of the Eyberg is an 18-metre-high, observation tower, of steel lattice construction, which was built between 1945 and 1949 by the French Army.
+At the summit of the Eyberg is an 18-metre-high, observation tower, of steel lattice construction, built between 1945 and 1949 by the French Army.
 The tower can only be accessed over unmetalled hiking trails.